joshbegley/nyt-latest/README.md

 **Macy’s, Saks and Small Stores Brace for Potential N.Y.C.
 Unrest**\
-`On the eve of Election Day, stores in the city’s Manhattan shopping districts prepared for possible outbreaks of vandalism in the aftermath of the vote.`\
+`On the eve of Election Day, stores in the city’s Manhattan shopping districts boarded up, reflecting an anxiety among retailers across the nation.`\
 https://nytimes.com/2020/11/02/nyregion/nyc-election-unrest.html?searchResultPosition=1

 **A Golden Team, a Terrible Title and a Show That Vanished**\